MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 |-----------------------------------------------|
 | An error occurred!
 You are in the CATCH block |

-sometimes the default error the query throws is very useful, and by overriding it using CATCH with error statement we lose the default, however can still retrieve it using
+sometimes the default error the query throws is very useful, and by overriding it using CATCH with an error statement we lose the default, however, can still retrieve it using

 ### Error functions

 `ERROR_NUMBER()` returns the number of the error.
 `ERROR_SEVERITY()` returns te error severity (11-19)
-`ERROR_STATE()`  returns the state of the error `ERROR_LINE()` retuens the number of the line error `ERROR_PROCEDURE()` returns the name of the sotred proc/trigger, Null if there is not stored pro/trig `Error_message()`
+`ERROR_STATE()`  returns the state of the error `ERROR_LINE()` returns the number of the line error `ERROR_PROCEDURE()` returns the name of the stored proc/trigger, Null if there is no stored pro/trig `Error_message()`

 **An Example**